Dr Ceawlin Jones

 Re: Mr Craig Hemsworth, aged 52

-Mr Hemsworth, who has been diagnosed with tonic clonic seizures, requires follow up care and appropriate management.
-He is being discharged today.
+Mr Hemsworth, who has been diagnosed with tonic-clonic seizures.
+He requires further appraisal and appropriate management following her discharge today.